haskell/cabal/doc/cabal-project.rst

     overriding repository.

-    The special repository reference :rest stands for "all the other repositories" and can be useful to avoid lenghty lists of repository names:
+    The special repository reference :rest stands for "all the other repositories" and can be useful to avoid lengthy lists of repository names:

     ::